This fic contains examples of the following tropes

 Faux Affably Evil: Malanus, one of Jalie's advisors initially acts nice and polite to Ophelia during their duel, but it is only a facade and he later drops the act once Ophelia starts getting the upper hand.

 Gargle Blaster: It is revealed that devils cannot become drunk by drinking regular alcohol, and thus have several incredible potent beverages that they use to become intoxicated.
 These drinks tend to far more potent to humans.
-Gughalaki is one example, which is like strong ale to them, and high-ranking devils like Jalie drink Demon's Blood (which is Exactly What It Says on the Tin and is savored by devils like fine wine.)
+Gughalaki is one example, which is like strong ale to them, and high-ranking devils like Jalie drink Demon's Blood.

 Good Feels Good: In one chapter, this Trope is invoked where a criminal whom Ophelia has met before actually an infernal homunculus taunts her about her shadar-kai mother, who's in prison for a rather reckless stunt which, sadly, appears shadar-kai do somewhat often.
-He can't help but asking her if that sort of urge is In the Blood and she ever feels such a temptation.
+He can't help but ask her if that sort of urge is In the Blood and she ever feels such a temptation.
 All Ophelia has to do is point to the mark on her cheek that identifies her as a Shadowchaser and tell him, "Of course it does.
 Why do you think I worked so hard to get this?”
-(Sadly, the point is lost on him.)

 Hero-Worshipper: Karen Taft idolizes the Shadowchasers and wishes to join them when she gets older.
 As a result she tends to get herself involved in various dangerous situations in hopes of proving herself much to the Boston Shadowchasers' (especially Ophelia's) dismay.
 She eventually proves herself later on by defeating Dybbuk in a duel, which results in Center-Of-All giving the Boston Shadowchasers the location of Jalie's fortress.
 At the end of the fic, Dante even says that Jalal might have no other choice but to let her join when she's eighteen otherwise a group that doesn't like them might try to recruit her instead.